emberjs/data/guides/configuration/ember.md

 ## What is "Legacy"

 You've probably heard old code patterns referred to as "legacy code" before.
-In WarpDrive, Legacy refers to older features which we are giving a second, extended life.
-When features are deprecated in `@warp-drive/core`, they are added to @warp-drive/legacy` in a way that allows apps to opt-in to bring them back.
+In WarpDrive, Legacy refers to older features to which we are giving a second, extended life.
+When features are deprecated in `@warp-drive/core`, they are added to `@warp-drive/legacy` in a way that allows apps to opt-in to bring them back.

 Legacy features will not live forever, but they will receive a second deprecation cycle before being deleted.
 There is no set schedule to when code in legacy might be deprecated.
 Sometimes it may become deprecated immediately after the feature is